01 of 06

 For the Living Room

-We saved the best for last!
 The most fun room to decorate with art, and most times, the most intimidating is the living room.
 Most of us feel a lot of pressure here since this is the room most of your guests will see and spend time in.
 Choosing the right piece is elemental in provoking conversation and setting the feel or vibe of the space.
-You can opt for one large scale piece, or a large gallery wall.
+You can opt for one large-scale piece or a large gallery wall.
 Sometimes you need to think outside the frame.
 Art doesn't have to be a piece of print or canvas, sometimes it can take other forms.
-Whether it's a large scale replica of the American flag, or Stag horns, look beyond a 2D image and you'll find a unique piece that best reflects you.
+Whether it's a large scale replica of the American flag or Stag horns, look beyond a 2D image and you'll find a unique piece that best reflects you.